uscensusbureau/the-opportunity-project/pages/home.md

       img: /img/photos/home/news/news-03.png
       alt: Man marking a sheet of paper hanging on the wall.
 The paper has sticky notes on it, and a smiling woman watches from behind him

-#news (NOT USED BY TEMPLATE => HARDCODED IN _includes/news.html)
-#news_item:
-#  - title: The Opportunity Project Marks 100 Product Milestone
-#    date: MARCH 2020
-#    organization: Meritalk
-#    image: /photos/home/news/news-main.png
-#    image-alt: American flag waving in a blue sky
-#    size: large
-#    link:
-#    number: 1
-#  - title: Census Project Matches Your Agency's Data with Civic Innovators
-#    date: December 2019
-#    organization: NextGov
-#    image: /photos/home/news/news-01.png
-#    image-alt: Participants at a workshop
-#    size: small
-#    link:
-#    align: right
-#    number: 2
-#  - title: How Federal Agencies Can Use Agile Development to Apply Open Data
-#    date: June 2019
-#    organization: Fedscoop
-#    image: /photos/home/news/news-02.png
-#    image-alt: Man writing on a poster at a user engagement workshop
-#    size: small
-#    link:
-#    align: right
-#    number: 3
-#  - title:
-#    date:
-#    organization: Want to write a story about TOP?
-#    image:
-#    size: small
-#    # default is that the title of the news article is clickable. to add another card (either that is not a news item or that uses a button) add "button text" and the text will appear on the button and the link will be attached there, not on any other part of the card
-#    button_text: Let's Talk
-#    link:
-#    align: left
-#    number: 4
-#  - title: President Obama's new open data initiative could help cities help themselves
-#    date: March 2016
-#    organization: NextGov
-#    image: /photos/home/news/news-03.png
-#    image-alt: New York City skyline
-#    size: small
-#    link:
-#    align: right
-#    number: 5

 ---

 {% include announcement-banner.html %}